fly-apps/puppeteer-js-renderer/README.md

 1. `flyctl scale vm` - showed me micro-2x is a 0.25 CPU cores with 512 MB of memory.

 If you want to increase CPU/memory or run more instances in a particular region please refer to the official fly docs on [scaling](https://fly.io/docs/scaling/).

+### More fly commands

+You can suspend your service with `flyctl suspend` it will pause your service until you resume it.
+If you try `flyctl status` after suspend it will not show any isntances running.
+To get the instances back execute `flyctl resume`.

+#### Fly on 3 continents

+Now your service is running well in one data center for me it was iad which is `Ashburn, Virginia (US)`.
+Now let's add some more:

+1. To see the regions availble run `flyctl platform regions` , I could see regions all over the world from Oregon to Sydney.
+1. Let's add an instance to Australia in Sydney, to do this run `flyctl regions add syd` yes it is that easy.
+1. Now check `flyctl status` and you will see an instance running on Sydney
+1. Lets add one more in Europe at Amsterdam with `flyctl regions add ams`, great so we are mostly covered with the app running in 3 continents.
+1. Of course you can run `flyctl status` again to see your app shining in 3 continents.